 - 3 tablespoons cold unsalted, organic butter (or you can use coconut oil)

 - 1/4 tsp natural lemon extract or fresh juice from 1 lemon

-- 3/4 cup of dried (or fresh berries of choice) I used dried, dried cherries, dried cranberries & dried blueberries
+- 3/4 cup of dried (or fresh or frozen berries of choice) I used dried, dried cherries, dried cranberries & dried blueberries

 - 3 tablespoons almond milk or milk of choice